 Meeting point: The eagle-watching hide is located on a piece of peat land in the nature reserve of Svartådalen in the province of Västmanland.
 The peat is part of an area of 750 km2 that is only crossed with gravel roads.
 The risk of human disturbance is therefore small and the abundance of wild animals large.
 The exact meeting point will be announced when booking.

 Accessibility: This activity is suitable to anyone who can walk without problems.
 The walk to the hide is about 300 meters through marshland.
 This is an activity for the dedicated photographer and patient bird enthusiast.
 Anyone with an interest in birds will find this a very exciting way to get close to these impressive birds.
 Even with binoculars, the eagles are easy to observe.

-Price: 2400 SEK / person: the price includes guidance and transport to the hide, lunch with cold and hot drinks for your stay in the hide and the use of slippers, comfortable chairs covered with sheepskins, blankets, candles, matches and flashlight.
+Price: 2.750 SEK / person: the price includes guidance to the hide, lunch with cold and hot drinks for your stay in the hide and the use of slippers, comfortable chairs covered with sheepskins, blankets, candles, matches and flashlight.
 The surcharge for an overnight stay in a local B&B is 480 SEK per person including breakfast.

 To bring along: Warm clothing (layers), suitable waterproof shoes or boots (for a 300 meter walk to the hide through marshland), your camera material and ball head, binoculars, head lamp and a bottle of water.
 Don’t forget your portion of patience.
 Come odor neutral yourself: perfumes or other strong scents are discouraged.

 Booking: Contact me via e-mail email@example.com or by phone +46 (0)70 230 68 70

 This activity takes place in the wild, meaning that although you will be visiting the location where these animals live, no guarantees can be given as to what you will get to see/photograph.